HendAdel/online_books_store/README.md

 yarn add db-migrate db-migrate-pg > will install db-migrate package to the project

 - jsonwebtoken from npm for working with JWTs
-- jasmine from npm for testing
+- jasmine and supertest from npm for testing

 ## Steps to Completion